friendsofdonegal/website/content/resources/faith-outreach-center-food-bank.md

 address: |-
   475 Anderson Ferry Rd.
   Mount Joy, PA.
 17552
+services:
-type: food_assistance
+  - type: food_assistance
----
+    description: |-
         Provides community residents with access to a food bank on the last Wednesday of each month from 4-6 pm.

         Must bring ID and two proofs of address.

         Everyone is welcome.
+---